Mayvenn/storefront/README.md

 ## Modules
-There are 9 modules: core, account, catalog, checkout, dashboard, gallery, home, leads, login.
+There are 9 modules: core, account, catalog, checkout, dashboard, gallery, home, login.

 ### Core
 This is the frame of storefront.